 The fair value of the Group's open sales and purchase commitments and inventory changes are continuously in line with price movements in the respective commodity markets.
 It is the Group's policy to hedge its cocoa price risk resulting from its inventory, cocoa derivatives and purchase and sales contracts.
 The cocoa price risk component in cocoa stock, purchase and sales contracts as well as chocolate stocks and sales contracts is hedged with exchange traded or over-the-counter cocoa bean derivatives applying fair value hedge accounting.
-The Group also applies cash flow hedge accounting whereby the cocoa price risk and foreign exchange forward contracts.
+The Group also applies cash flow hedge accounting whereby the cocoa price risk and foreign exchange risk from forecasted cocoa sales are hedged with cocoa bean futures and foreign exchange forward contracts.